williamssam/the-movieflix/README.md

 # the/MovieFlix - A movie reviw site

-As a big fan of movies and tv series, my goal was to create a movie site like netflix but with another design but without the movies 😉😂.
+My goal was to create a movie site like netflix but with another design but without the movies 😉😂.

 ## Getting Started